April 1, 2025

 Description automatically generated

-The market for niobium is dominated by a few suppliers, with Brazil and Canada controlling nearly all of the global supply.
+The niobium market is dominated by a few suppliers, with Brazil and Canada accounting for nearly all global supply.
 In 2020, Brazil, through the Companhia Brasileira de Metalurgia e Mineração (CBMM), accounted for around 90% of niobium production, with Canada contributing the remainder.
-This concentration of production in just two countries gives the niobium market a degree of stability and predictability but also introduces risks related to supply chain disruptions.
-In recent years, political tensions, such as Russia’s invasion of Ukraine, and global events like the Covid-19 pandemic, have highlighted the vulnerability of global supply chains for essential raw materials, including niobium.
-As demand for niobium rises, particularly from sectors like automotive manufacturing and electric vehicle production, the potential for supply shortages in the niobium market is a growing concern.
+This concentration of production in just two countries gives the niobium market a degree of stability and predictability, but also introduces risks related to supply chain disruptions.
+In recent years, political tensions, such as Russia’s invasion of Ukraine, and global events, such as the COVID-19 pandemic, have highlighted the vulnerability of global supply chains for essential raw materials, including niobium.
+As demand for niobium rises, particularly from sectors such as automotive manufacturing and electric vehicle production, the risk of supply shortages in the niobium market is a growing concern.

 Niobium as a Conflict Mineral